DaveBitter/minor-webdev_browser-technologies/week_2/exercise_1/README.md

 [Link to page](http://webdev.davebitter.com/exercises/bt/week_2/index_2.html)

 ### display: flow-root; fallback
 [Clearfix](https://css-tricks.com/snippets/css/clear-fix/) has been a hack that every front-end developer used at least once.
-The neater way of getting the exact result is by using ```display: flow-root;```.
+The neater way of getting exactly the same result is by using ```display: flow-root;```.
 I used a fallback to the clearfix on most browsers since this is [not supported on most browsers](http://caniuse.com/#feat=flow-root).
 I used the CSS.supports() API for this.
 The API is [not supported on older browsers](http://caniuse.com/#feat=css-supports-api) so it will ignore the ```display:flow-root;``` stuff on them.

 [Link to page](http://webdev.davebitter.com/exercises/bt/week_2/index_3.html)

 ## JS
 ### Geolocation fallback
-A JS fallback for when geolocation isn't supported.
+Getting a user's geolocation from navigator through JS is well supported on most browsers.
+On some olders browsers and Opera mini for instance [this feature is not supported](http://caniuse.com/#search=geolocation).
+In order to still get peoples latitude and longitude two inputs are shown when on those browsers.
+This way, the feature enriches the experience but is'nt the only way of inputting the latitude en longitude.
+From a UX standpoint this fix is tougher to sell.
+A nice alternative is letting people do a serverside request for the latitude and longitude of a user's city for instance.

 [Link to page](http://webdev.davebitter.com/exercises/bt/week_2/index_4.html)

 ### Google Maps fallback
-A fallback for Google Maps when JS isn't supported.
+Often times you see a Google Maps map with a company's location on a website.
+This is nice to have beacus user's can look around in the area, zoom in and out etc. User's without JS will see a blank container since the map soley runs on JS.
+A fallback for this is showing an image of the map by default in HTML and replace that map with a Google Maps map in JS.

 [Link to page](http://webdev.davebitter.com/exercises/bt/week_2/index_5.html)